 - 1. Diagram

 - 2. Upstream

 - 3. Core

+- 4. Downstream

-Carbon Footprint Italy follows an approach that includes all attributional processes from "cradle to grave", using the "limited loss of information at the final product" principle.
+Carbon Footprint Italy follows an approach that include all attributional processes from "cradle to grave", using the "limited loss of information at the final product" principle.
 This is especially important in the case of business-to-consumer communication.

-The scope of this PCR and of CFPs based on this document is cradle to gate.
+The scope of this PCR and of CFPs based on this document is cradle to grave.

-For the purpose of different data quality rules and for the presentation of results, the life cycle of products is split into two different life cycle stages:
+For the purpose of different data quality rules and for the presentation of results, the life cycle of products is split into three different life cycle stages:

-- Upstream processes (from cradle-to-gate); - Core processes (from gate-to-gate).
+- Upstream processes (from cradle-to-gate);

+- Core processes (from gate-to-gate);

+- Downstream (from gate-to-grave).

-In the CFP, the impact on climate change associated to each of the two life-cycle stages mentioned above shall be reported separately.
+In the CFP, the impact on climate change associated to each of the three life-cycle stages mentioned above shall be reported separately.